Public | Northland DHB

 Paihia Pharmacy Paihia

-Rheumatic Fever not Uncommon in Northland
+Rheumatic Fever is not uncommon in Northland

 • Children aged between 5 -15 years

-• Māori and Pacific (>95% of cases in Northland are Māori)
+• Māori and Pasifika (>95% of cases in Northland are Māori or Pasifika)

 • People who share a house with lots of others.